Albert2424/TFM/WESTPA/README.md

 make
 ```

 If you want to cancel you job you may use `make cancel`.
 In addition you can clean the results of a previous simulation using `make clean`.
 To look up for errors in the process look at the different `.log` files generated, the `.err` file or in the `/seg_log` directory that is generated with the _logs_ of every segment.
+If you are debugging your program consider seting to 1 the debug options in the `west.cfg` file.

 <a name="3.2-lm"></a>
 ### Local Machine